-Our Admissions Team continues to process all applications within our usual timescales, and interview dates are available in the coming weeks.
+Our Admissions Team continues to process all applications within our usual timescales.

 We aim to communicate the outcome of the interview within 48 hours, but it might take up to five working days.
 If you are successful, your formal offer will be issued within a fortnight.

-If you applied to study with us via UCAS before Thursday 1 July, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
+If you applied to study with us via UCAS, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
 This is because students who apply via UCAS have to wait until they have received decisions from all of the universities they have applied to before they can make their final decisions regarding their ‘Firm’ and ‘Insurance’ choices.
 The exact date will be detailed in your UCAS profile once you have received all your decisions.

-If you have applied to study with us via the Common App or via our direct application form outside of Clearing, the deadline for you to respond to your offer from us is detailed in your official offer letter.
+If you have applied to study with us via the Common App or via our direct application form, the deadline for you to respond to your offer from us is detailed in your official offer letter.

 The information regarding student visas and international students is frequently changing.
 The most up-to-date information can be found on the following sites:

 Our Visa & Immigration Team are always on hand to answer any questions or queries you may have, they can be reached via email at firstname.lastname@example.org.